 Ground station capacity aggregators

-The basic difference between dedicated ground station network providers and capacity aggregators are is the latter are primarily looking to make available the spare capacity on legacy antennae already installed around the world.
+The basic difference between dedicated ground station as a service network providers and capacity aggregators are is the latter are primarily looking to make available the spare capacity on legacy antennae already installed around the world.

 There are a number of traditional industry players and space agencies who have installed ground stations over the last few decades and have been using them to operate their own space assets.
 In many cases these systems are completely or partially out of use, but are still in full working order and more than capable of meeting the needs of satellite operators.